Clauvin/Abrahms-Less-OP-Martial-Arts/README.md

 # Abrahms-Less-OP-Martial-Arts
-A less OP version of Abrahms OP Martial Arts mod for Cataclysm: Dark Days Ahead (https://github.com/CleverRaven/Cataclysm-DDA), for personal use but here in case anyone wants to fork this.
+A less OP version of Abrahms OP Martial Arts mod for Cataclysm: Dark Days Ahead, version 0.E-10010-gd821da4 (https://github.com/CleverRaven/Cataclysm-DDA), for personal use but here in case anyone wants to fork this.

 This repository has permission of Abrahms to exist and be forked.